Technology-for-the-Poorest-Billion/2024-IMMI/www/index.md

 - Having a safe space to track your information can also reduce stress and anxiety when thinking about your menstrual cycle.

-## How to use the IMMI Period Tracker
+## How to use the IMMI Cycle Tracker
 We have a step-by-step demonstration of the main functions of the website.
 This can be found at this [link](appLayout.md) to the website layout page.